kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 5. WBC\_M (White Blood Cell Count, manual count)

+    ***NEEDS TO BE UPDATED***

-    Common Name: WBC count; Leukocyte count; White count Long Name: Total white blood cell count
-    Test Type: WBC
-    Panels: Complete blood count
-    Equivalent Tests: &#x2013;
-    Not Equivalent Tests: Tests of individual types of WBCs (neutrophils, lymphocytes, monocytes, eosinophils, or basophils).
+    Common Name: WBC count; Leukocyte count; White count Long Name: Total white blood cell count Test Type: WBC Panels: Complete blood count Equivalent Tests: &#x2013; Not Equivalent Tests: Tests of individual types of WBCs (neutrophils, lymphocytes, monocytes, eosinophils, or basophils).
 Indications: To assist in determining the presence of an infection or a disease (e.g., leukemia) that affects the production of white blood cells; to monitor treatment and bone marrow function.
     Description: The white blood cell (WBC) count is used to evaluate the number of white blood cells in blood.
 White blood cells are made in the bone marrow and protect the body against infection as well as aiding in the immune response.
 If there is an infection, white blood cells will attack and destroy the pathogen causing the infection.
     Related Tests: Blood smear; tests of individual types of WBCs (neutrophils, lymphocytes, monocytes, eosinophils, or basophils).
-One component of the complete blood count (CBC);
-    (Other components of the CBC include hemoglobin, red blood cells, hematocrit, and platelets).
+One component of the complete blood count (CBC); (Other components of the CBC include hemoglobin, red blood cells, hematocrit, and platelets).
-    Approximate Reference Range (Each site will have slight variations): 4,500 – 10,000 WBCs per microliter (mcl or μL or 10-6/Liter) of blood
+    Approximate Reference Range (Each site will have slight variations):
+    4,500 – 10,000 WBCs per microliter (mcl or μL or 10-6/Liter) of blood
     Comments: White blood cells are also called leukocytes.
 Conditions that inhibit WBC proliferation and/or weaken the immune system (e.g., HIV infection, chemotherapy) cause a decrease in the number of WBCs.
     An elevated number of WBCs is called leukocytosis.
 A decreased WBC count is called leukopenia.
 On average, infants have higher WBC counts than do adults.
 Some drugs and smoking can affect the WBC count.
-    Test Method Variance: &#x2013;
+Test Method Variance: &#x2013; Other: &#x2013;
-    Other: &#x2013;

 6. WBC\_OTH\_C (White blood cell other leukocytes, count)

+    ***NEEDS TO BE UPDATED***

     Common Name: WBC count; Leukocyte count; White count Long Name: Total white blood cell count
     Test Type: WBC